The Racketeer Influenced and Corrupt Organizations Act

 Atlanta’s racketeering laws are considered some of the toughest in the country.
 Further, Prosecutors in Atlanta take these crimes very seriously and have made Racketeering cases a top priority for Prosecution.
 Therefore they often seek the maximum punishment possible for these types of charges.

 To be convicted of Atlanta racketeering, the government must prove that you were involved in an illegal enterprise and that you committed at least two predicate crimes.
 The Atlanta racketeering laws are complex, and the penalties can be severe.
 If you have been charged with racketeering or RICO in Atlanta, it is important to contact an experienced criminal defense attorney who can help you navigate the legal system and fight for your rights.
+Get with a RICO Lawyer in Atlanta today!
 The Freedom Lawyers have the experience in helping you if you are facing racketeering charges.

 While RICO was originally designed to target organized crime, it has since been used in a variety of other contexts.
 For example, in 2015, Atlanta was rocked by a bribery scandal involving the city’s schools.
 Atlanta Public Schools employees were accused of taking bribes in exchange for awarding contracts to favored vendors.

-If you are under investigation for a RICO violation, it is important to contact an experienced criminal defense attorney as soon as possible.
+If you are under investigation for a RICO violation, it is important to contact an experienced criminal defense attorney quickly.
 The sooner you have legal representation, the better your chances of avoiding serious penalties and developing a defense strategy.
-If you have been formally charged with racketeering or RICO in Atlanta, The Freedom Lawyers can help you navigate the legal system and fight for your rights.
+If you have been formally charged with racketeering or RICO in Atlanta, The Freedom Lawyers can help.
+Hire a quality RICO lawyer in Atlanta to help you navigate the legal system and fight for your rights.

 What Needs to Be Proven for a RICO Conviction

-RICO has been used to prosecute a wide span of cases, ranging from organized crime syndicates to terrorist organizations.
-However, the law has also been criticized for giving prosecutors too much power and for being overly broad in its scope.
+RICO has been used to prosecute a wide span of cases.
+Cases range from organized crime syndicates to terrorist organizations.
+However, the law has also been criticized for giving prosecutors too much power and being overly broad in its scope.

 In a typical criminal defense trial, there are three items that a state must show: